bguesman/docsify-test/docs/editor/blocks/procedural_cloud_volume_block.md

 #### Denoising History Frames
 **C# member variable:** `int m_denoisingHistoryFrames` \
 Number of history frames to use for temporal denoising.
 You should probably keep this low if you plan on having rapid cloud movement or cloud flythrough.

-#### Optimize For Flythrough
-**C# member variable:** `bool m_optimizeForFlythrough` \
-When enabled, makes some adjustments to reprojection to make it more useable for cloud flythrough.
-In particular, disables reprojection at the very edges of clouds, to avoid the worst of the reprojection artifacts.

-#### Flythrough Threshold
-**C# member variable:** `float m_flythroughThreshold` \
-Available when `m_optimizeForFlythrough` is `true`.
-Controls the threshold at which reprojection is disabled at cloud edges.
-A lower value will disable reprojection more liberally.
-A higher value will only disable reprojection for the very edges of the clouds.

 <!---------------------------------------------------------------------------------------->
 <!--------------------------------------- METADATA --------------------------------------->